Ponneelan/weather/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application, Working with API's,
-Working with API's
-Working with FutureBiulder
+Working with FutureBiulder,
-working with json
+working with json.

 # ScreenShots